-In the time it takes you to read this article three Canadians will be bitten by dogs.
-The Humane Society of Canada estimates that a dog bite happens every minute in Canada, amounting to more than 525,000 bites a year.
+In the time it takes you to read this article approximately three Canadians will be bitten by dogs.
+In fact, the Humane Society of Canada estimates that a dog bite happens every minute in Canada, amounting to more than 500,000 bites a year.

-U.S. research suggests dog bites represent one third of all liability home insurance claims.
-Here's how to ensure your dog is protected under your home insurance, and how to help prevent dog bites from happening in the first place.
+Here’s how to ensure your dog is protected under your home insurance policy, and how to help prevent dog bites from happening in the first place.

-Dogs are considered the owner's property, meaning the owner is liable if the dog bites or attacks someone (not strictly in the home, but almost anywhere).
+Dogs are considered their owner’s property, meaning the owner is liable if the dog bites or attacks someone (not strictly in the home, but almost anywhere).

 Typically, you would be protected under your home insurance policy, but it is prudent that you speak with your insurance provider first to ensure you are protected.
-Certain breeds, for example, may not be covered under your home or tenant's insurance policy—or it may be required that your insurer is aware that you own this breed of dog in order to be insured.
-Every insurer is different.
-Some insure all breeds, while others have restrictions on the breeds they insure.
+Certain breeds, for example, may not be covered under your home or tenant’s insurance policy — or it may be required that you notify your insurance provider of the dog breed to be insured.
+Every insurance company is different.
+Some insure all breeds, while others have exemptions.

 Some breeds that may not be covered include: